70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The villas consist of the Apostolic Palace, the Barberini Garden, and the Pontifical Farm, all situated on the site of the ancient Roman city of Alba Longa.
 The area is a true oasis of tranquility and beauty, with lush gardens, art-filled palaces, and stunning views of Lake Albano.

-The papal apartments are adorned with beautiful frescoes and tapestries, and the pontifical farm is still used to produce wine, vegetables, and dairy products.
+The papal apartments are adorned with beautiful frescoes and tapestries, and the pontifical farm still produces wine, vegetables, and dairy products.

 A remarkable fact about the Pontifical Villas of Castel Gandolfo is that in 2014, Pope Francis opened the villas to the public for the first time, making them accessible to visitors worldwide.